makrai/notes/parasca16-repeval.md

 # Abstract

-* measure word similarity by comparing the overlap in their definition.
+* measure word similarity by comparing the overlap in their definition
-* To acquire a large amount of word definitions in a cost-efficient manner, we designed a simple interactive word game, Word Sheriff.
+* To acquire a large amount of word definitions in a cost-efficient manner, we designed a simple interactive word game, Word Sheriff

 # 1 Intro

-Word Sheriff, which is based on the interaction between a narrator and several guessers,
+* Word Sheriff is based on the interaction between a narrator and some guessers

 # 2 Word Sheriff

-After receiving each clue, guessers are allowed to make one guess.
-The game terminates when one of the guessers find the target word.
+* After receiving each clue, guessers are allowed to make one guess
+* game terminates when one of the guessers find the target word.
   To incentivise the narrator to use a minimal number of salient clues, the total number of allowed clues is decided beforehand by the narrator

 # 3 Initial Limited Release

 # 4 Data Analysis

 # 5 Related work

-word associations work such as Nelson et al. (2004)
+word associations work such as Nelson+ (2004)

 # 6 Future Directions and Challenges